ScCameron/openstego_capstone/README.md

 ## Acknowledgement
 The digital watermarking code in this product is based on the code provided by Peter Meerwald.
 Refer to his excellent thesis on [watermarking](http://www.cosy.sbg.ac.at/~pmeerw/Watermarking/): Peter Meerwald, Digital Image Watermarking in the Wavelet Transfer Domain, Master's Thesis, Department of Scientific Computing, University of Salzburg, Austria, January 2001.

+The audio and video hiding plugins were implemented by Scott Cameron and Patrick Martel as a part of a university capstone project.